Easy Homemade Meyer Lemon Curd Recipe

 3.

-Add the small pieces of unsalted butter to the saucepan and place it over medium heat.
+Add the butter in small pieces to the saucepan and place it over medium heat.

 Mark as complete